ElijahTyler/What-The-Format/README.md

 # WhatTheFormat

-WhatTheFormat is a Python program that uses `yt-dlp` and `ffmpeg` to download and convert a YouTube video's audio to the desired format, all in one swing.
+WhatTheFormat is a Python program that uses `yt-dlp` and `ffmpeg` to download and convert a YouTube video to the desired format, all in one swing.
 The program can be run either from the command line, via a graphical user interface (GUI), or through the application.

 ## Installation

+1. Click on Code -> Download ZIP and extract wherever you like
-In order to use this program, you must have `yt-dlp` and `ffmpeg` installed on your system.
-You can install them by running `python -m pip install -r requirements.txt` in the terminal.
+2. Open Terminal in the project directory and run `python -m pip install -r requirements.txt`

 ## Usage